-Over the past 10 years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
-These mandates are intended to have the HVAC industry move to a more earth friendly refrigerant with a technical code R410A.
-R410A has been shown to be safer for the environment.
+Over the past decade, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
+The R-22 and HCFC mandates are expected to have the HVAC industry move to a more earth friendly refrigerant with a technical code R410A.
+R410A has been proven to be safer for the environment.

 Fort Wayne homeowners should be aware that these Dry Charged Units are permitted in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically considered a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 It depends on a number of things.
-The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The best thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Reasons to buy an R-410A refrigerant system

 Current R-410A systems have many benefits to Fort Wayne homeowners that Dry Charge units do not.
-Some of the benefits include:
+A sample of the benefits include:

 - Quieter operation for a more peaceful indoor environment